Eumaeus/blackwell_fall_2018/docs/Greek110.md

 (Newer assignments will appear at the top of the list.)

 - For Friday, November 2: Bring in, to hand in for a quiz grade, a printout of the Unit 3 sentences and their data.
-Be ready to read those sentences in class; if you can't figure out a sentence **be prepared to explain the steps you took trying to read it.** We will start Unit 4 on Monday.
+Be ready to read those sentences in class; if you can't figure out a sentence **be prepared to explain the steps you took trying to read it.**
 - For Monday, October 29: Enter data for, and try to read, Unit 3 Exercises 1–10.
 (Start the VM, `vagrant ssh`, `cd /vagrant/ez-morph`, `git pull`, `sbt console`, `:load tools.sc`.)
 - For Thursday, October 25: Enter morphological forms for Drills I and II on pp. 74–75 of H&Q. Validate often!
 - For Tuesday, October 23: Study the **six principal parts of θύω and γράφω for a quiz.**